 The final step in the doctoral program is to design, implement, and write a report of a research study.
-Standards and procedures for the dissertation are defined by the doctoral faculty and are provided to students in the form of the Dissertation Handbook.
+Standards and procedures for the dissertation are defined by the doctoral faculty and are provided to students in a Dissertation Handbook.